git4example/genai-fsx-workshop-on-eks-auto/content/200_module2_genai/220_webui.md

 ![WebUI_url](/static/images/WebUI_url.png)

-3. Now wait 2 minutes (for the OpenWeb UI to deploy) then copy above the URL ADDRESS, and paste it into a web browser as "*http://<your-URL-address>*".
+3. Now wait 2 minutes (for the Open Web UI to deploy) then copy above the URL ADDRESS, and paste it into a web browser as "*http://<-URL-ADDRESS->*".
 This will open a Open WebUI chat client interface.

 :::alert{header="Note" type="info"}
-Make sure your URL is "**http:**//< URL ADDRESS >" and doesn't start with "**https:**".
+Make sure your URL is "**http:**//<-URL-ADDRESS->" and doesn't start with "**https:**".
 Some browser like chrome try **"https"** by default if you dont provide protocol.
 :::

-4. In the WebUI interface you will see a drop down in the top menu bar, used to select your model.
+4. In the Open WebUI interface you will see a drop down in the top menu bar, used to select your model.
 Select the Mistral-7B model from the drop down, and start chatting with your newly deployed Generative AI chat application.

 If you don't see the Mistral-7B model, please refresh the WebUI page until you can see the model in the top drop-down selection menu.
 (Remember from the previous lab module, that the vLLM Pod and the model load into memory will take approx. 7-8 minutes)

 ![Open WebUI](/static/images/OpenWebUI.png)

+You can also see when vLLM Pod and the Mistral model has been loaded into the vLLM memory by running below command and seeing the "*Application startup complete*" in the output.

+::code[kubectl logs <your-vLLM-pod-name> -f]{language=bash showLineNumbers=false showCopyAction=true}

-You have now successfully deployed a Generative AI Chatbot as a containerized application running on Amazon EKS, with the cached Mistral-7B model hosted on Amazon FSx Lustre, and the compute powered by AWS Inferentia Accelerators.
+5. You have now successfully deployed a Generative AI Chatbot as a containerized application running on Amazon EKS, with the cached Mistral-7B model hosted on Amazon FSx Lustre, and the compute powered by AWS Inferentia Accelerators.

 <br>

 <br>

-### Run some example queries using the Chatbot.
+### Run the below example prompt queries using the Chatbot, and view Generative-AI output.

 <br>